virtual-imaging-platform/VIP-portal/README.md

 ### Local instance notes

-- on the first connection, the admin password must be initialized.
-The default admin email is `admin@vip-local-test.local`.
-Use the "forgot password" feature and get the code in the logs.
+- The default admin email/password is `admin@vip-local-test.local`/`localAdminPassword`.
 - all is not working perfectly yet, expect to see some error messages.
 The home page, files transfers and executions shoud work.
 - vip do not send email but logs them
 - at the moment, logging is done in the `$HOME/.vip/vip.log` file